Bifidobacterium lactis Bi-07

 Further relevant studies: Foligne et al (2007), Maneerat et al (2013), Wagner et al. (1997), Wagner et al. (1998), Wagner et al. (2000).

-Bifidobacterium lactis Bi-07 for Stabilisation of Gut Microbiota During and Post Antibiotic Intervention
+Bifidobacterium lactis Bi-07 and Stabilisation of Gut Microbiota During and Post Antibiotic Intervention

 As documented throughout this database, antibiotic drugs are known to affect the composition of the gut microbiota, sometimes adversely, and research is being carried out to determine whether probiotics can help to minimise this disturbance.
 Bifidobacterium lactis Bi-07 has been tested for this purpose in combination with other strains of bacteria.